pierrepeterlongo/back_to_sequences/paper/paper.md

 contained in its first read.
 On the GenOuest node, `back_to_sequences` enabled to retrieve all reads that contain at least one of the indexed
 $k$-mers in 5m17 with negligible RAM usage of 45MB.
-As expected, these scaling results are in line with results presented Table [1](#tab:res_bench){reference-type="ref" reference="tab:res_bench"}.
+As expected, these scaling results are in line with the results presented Table [1](#tab:res_bench){reference-type="ref" reference="tab:res_bench"}.